-On successful completion of this module students will be able to:

-1. Employ methods of biblical interpretation appropriate to prophetic and wisdom literature.

-2. Assess the importance of historical, socio-political, literary, cultural and rhetorical context for the interpretation of prophetic and wisdom texts.

-3. Analyse the theological and hermeneutical import of the texts' presentations of divine discourse in literary form via human mediation, and of modes of divine revelation through the natural world, human society, and the wisdom endeavour.

-4. Create modes of engaging Christian congregations with the theological and ethical claims of selected texts.

-5. Defend ways in which texts from Israel's prophetic and wisdom literature might be used appropriately in Christian ministry today.
-Teaching and Learning Methods:
+- 1. Employ methods of biblical interpretation appropriate to prophetic and wisdom literature. - 2.
+Assess the importance of historical, socio-political, literary, cultural and rhetorical context for the interpretation of prophetic and wisdom texts. - 3.
+Analyse the theological and hermeneutical import of the texts' presentations of divine discourse in literary form via human mediation, and of modes of divine revelation through the natural world, human society, and the wisdom endeavour. - 4.
+Create modes of engaging Christian congregations with the theological and ethical claims of selected texts. - 5.
+Defend ways in which texts from Israel's prophetic and wisdom literature might be used appropriately in Christian ministry today.